yunojuno/django-amiqus/README.md

 ## Background

 Amiqus is an online identity verification service.
 We use this library to integrate with it.

+## Amiqus workflow

+There are three core entities that are modelled in this app: `Client`, `Records`, and `Check` (pending deprecation, and soon to be renamed `Step`).
+At a high level they fit together thus:

+1. A `Client` represents someone against whom you wish to carry out an identity or background check.
+They are unique within Amiqus, although it's possible to carry out multiple checks over a period of time against one user.
+1. A `Record` is a suite of checks that will have an overall status that combines the statuses of all the constituent checks.
+1. A `Check` / `Step` is an individual check - it could be an identity check, a facial recognition check, etc. See the API for all details.

+### `Client`

+An

 ## Installation